 Soapbox Science - Oxford Festival of the Arts

-A Collaboration Between Soapbox Science and the Design and Science Departments at The University of Oxford and Oxford Brookes and Oxford Festival of the Arts.
+A Collaboration Between Soapbox Science, The University of Oxford, Oxford Brookes and Oxford Festival of the Arts.

 Building on the success of the 2016 Soapbox Science event the 2017 event takes on a new and exciting element!
 Who is a scientist and who is an artist?
 Can the work someone in a lab coat is doing relate to a painting, or a dancer, or be understood through music?
 Artists and scientists have increasingly started to make use of the benefits of working together and Soapbox Science will be helping to facilitate interdisciplinary collaboration in 2017.